 Many people think of colds and respiratory infections and winter maladies.
-However, sinus infections and other respiratory ills can happen any time of year.
+However, sinus infections and other respiratory problems can happen any time of year.
 For some people, summer brings together many factors that can make this the worst time of year for them.
 Do you find that you suffer sinus infections more frequently in the summer?
 These could be some of the causes.

 Allergies and Sinus Infections